+If you are going to learn how uber works, you’ll want to learn how uber endured scandals.
 While Uber has earned a great reputation, it has additionally confronted criticism over a couple of scandals.
-A few Uber users claim that driver had cheated them out of money or assaulted them sexually.
+A few Uber users claim that drivers had cheated them out of money or assaulted them sexually.
 But, Uber managed all of the issues with full preparation.

 What did you learn?
 Be proactive about the scandals that could influence your organization and have a plan for how you’ll deal with any that emerge.
 Now isn’t an ideal time to conceal your skeletons away in the closet.

 The organizers realized that there are various infrastructural issues with public transportation in urban areas, which can make it troublesome for individuals to get around effortlessly and taxi companies don’t typically offer the best services.
 Uber fulfilled this need by giving rides at a cheaper cost than other taxi options at a higher level of service.